As an answering and telecommunications company, we understand seasonal upswings.

 We asked our current HVAC partners how they keep their business operating successfully during these slow times.
 The two most popular off-season activities that our HVAC customers do to maintain business during the off-season are:

-1) Attending certification classes and/or hosting in-house training sessions
+- Attending certification classes and/or hosting in-house training sessions

-2) Preventative maintenance marketing and/or general business marketing
+- Marketing preventative maintenance and/or general business

 For example, the caller might automatically judge your service capabilities as poor if they can’t reach you when they try to contact you.
 In addition, if you are advertising a particular service and can’t respond on time, the caller may even call a competitor.
 This, unfortunately, means that you very well may have just paid for some other HVAC company’s advertising!

-1) Break up your marketing messages that you are sending out into smaller groups over a specific time period.
+- Break up your marketing messages that you are sending out into smaller groups over a specific time period.
 Also, stay away from mass marketing if you are not going to be getting support from an answering service, especially if you are a smaller HVAC company.

 - Hire an answering service to handle overflow calls in case you need their assistance when responses start coming in so that you can capture all of your calls.